Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Mukinbudin, placing the area among the bottom 25% of areas assessed nationally

-Mukinbudin averaged approximately five new dwelling approvals annually between FY21-FY25, with a total of 25 homes approved during this period.
-No new dwellings have been approved in FY26 to date.
-The population has declined recently, suggesting that new supply has met demand, providing good options for buyers.
+Mukinbudin averaged approximately five new dwelling approvals annually between financial years 2021 (FY-21) and 2025 (FY-25), totaling 25 homes.
+As of FY-26, no new dwelling approvals have been recorded.
+The population decline in recent years suggests that the new supply has likely met demand, providing good options for buyers.

-New properties are constructed at an average expected cost of $303,000, which is below regional levels, indicating more affordable housing choices.
-In FY26, $2.9 million in commercial development approvals have been recorded, reflecting the area's residential character.
-Compared to Rest of WA, Mukinbudin has significantly lower construction activity, with 73.0% fewer approvals per person, suggesting stronger demand and values for established dwellings.
-However, construction activity has increased recently.
-This activity remains below the national average, indicating the area's established nature and potential planning limitations.
+The average construction cost value of new properties was $377,000, which is moderately higher than regional levels, indicating a focus on quality construction.
+In FY-26, $2.9 million worth of commercial development approvals have been recorded, reflecting the area's residential character.
+Compared to the Rest of WA, Mukinbudin has shown significantly reduced construction activity, with 73.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established dwellings.
+However, recent construction activity has increased recently, although it remains under the national average, suggesting the area's established nature and potential planning limitations.

-All recent building activity involves detached dwellings, maintaining Mukinbudin's traditional low-density character with a focus on family homes.
-The estimated population per dwelling approval is 360 people, reflecting its quiet development environment.
-Future projections indicate that Mukinbudin will add 177 residents by 2041.
-Development is keeping pace with projected growth, but buyers may face increasing competition as the population expands.
+All recent building activity consists of detached dwellings, maintaining Mukinbudin's traditional low-density character with a focus on family homes appealing to those seeking space.
+The estimated population per dwelling approval is 360 people, reflecting its quiet, low-activity development environment.
+According to the latest AreaSearch quarterly estimate, Mukinbudin is projected to add 175 residents by 2041.
+Development activity appears to be keeping pace with projected growth, although buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development